Miguel de la Fuente

-Miguel de la Fuente Escudero (/es/; born 3 September 1999), sometimes known as Miguelín (/es/) or simply Miguel, is a Spanish professional footballer who plays as a forward for CD Leganés.
+Miguel de la Fuente Escudero (/es/; born 3 September 1999), sometimes known as Miguelín (/es/) or simply Miguel, is a Spanish professional footballer who plays as a forward for Almería.

 Club career

 Born in Tudela de Duero, Valladolid, Castile and León, Miguel joined Real Valladolid's youth setup in 2013, aged 13.
-On 26 March 2017, aged just 17, he made his senior debut with the reserves by starting in a 0–0 away draw against Burgos CF in the Segunda División B.
+On 26 March 2017, aged just 17, he made his senior debut with the reserves by starting in a 0–0 away draw against Burgos in the Segunda División B.

 On 20 November 2017, Miguel renewed his contract until 2021.
-Six days later he scored his first senior goal, netting the equalizer for the B-team in a 1–1 draw at Pontevedra CF.
+Six days later he scored his first senior goal, netting the equalizer for the B-team in a 1–1 draw at Pontevedra.

 On 21 October 2018, Miguel made his first-team – and La Liga – debut, coming on as a late substitute for Enes Ünal in a 1–0 away defeat of Real Betis.
-On 1 October 2020, he was loaned to Segunda División side CD Leganés for one year.
+On 1 October 2020, he was loaned to Segunda División side Leganés for one year.

-Miguel scored his first professional goal on 11 April 2021, netting the equalizer in a 1–2 away loss against RCD Espanyol.
-On 16 May, he scored a brace in a 3–0 home success over UD Logroñés.
+Miguel scored his first professional goal on 11 April 2021, netting the equalizer in a 1–2 away loss against Espanyol.
+On 16 May, he scored a brace in a 3–0 home success over Logroñés.

-On 23 August 2021, free agent Miguel signed a four-year contract with Deportivo Alavés of the top tier.
+On 23 August 2021, free agent Miguel signed a four-year contract with Alavés of the top tier.
 He scored his first goal in the category on 11 May of the following year, netting the opener in a 2–1 home win over Espanyol.

 On 1 September 2023, Miguel returned to Leganés on a one-year loan deal.
 On 31 January 2025, he missed two penalties in injury time as Leganés suffered a 1–0 defeat at home to Rayo Vallecano.

+On 14 January 2026, after being mainly a substitute option, Miguel was loaned to fellow second division side Almería until June, with a buyout clause.
+On 26 June, the clause was activated and the player signed a permanent three-year deal with the Andalusians.